Skip to main content

 You should expect some swelling in the gum tissue for a few days.
 This swelling will gradually reduce as the gums heal.
 After about a week, most swelling has resolved and you can see closer to the final results.
 Complete healing of the gum tissue takes about three weeks, though you can return to normal activities much sooner.

 For the first week or so, eat soft foods and be gentle when brushing near the treated area.
-Your dentist will give you specific post-care instructions.
+The periodontist will give you specific post-care instructions.
 Most people are told to use a gentle toothbrush, to avoid flossing in the treated area until it’s completely healed, and possibly to use a special antimicrobial rinse to prevent infection.
+Dr. Bonin checks the healed tissue before starting any restorative work, so nothing gets placed on a gumline that hasn’t settled.

 Who Is a Good Candidate

 Anyone bothered by excess gum tissue showing in their smile is a candidate for gum contouring.
 You should have healthy gums and no active gum disease.
-If you have periodontitis or gingivitis, those need treatment first.
+If you have periodontitis or gingivitis, those need treatment first, and Dr. Bonin can handle non-surgical gum therapy like scaling and root planing at our office before anything cosmetic begins.

 You should also have realistic expectations.
 Gum contouring can’t make your teeth longer; it just exposes more of the tooth that’s already there.
 If your teeth are naturally short, contouring can only help so much.

 Good candidates are also committed to maintaining good oral hygiene.
 Gum contouring works best when you brush and floss regularly to keep your newly exposed gumline healthy.
-If you have a history of poor oral hygiene, your dentist will discuss what you can expect.
+If you have a history of poor oral hygiene, Dr. Bonin will discuss what you can realistically expect before anyone touches your gums.

 Gum Contouring as Part of a Smile Makeover